What is Big Data Hadoop

 Article Thumbnail

-It refers to a cluster of large sets of data that would be unable to be processed by a normal computer.
-It comprises a variety of techniques and frameworks and does not just refer to one particular system.
+It refers to a cluster of large data sets that would be unable to be processed by a regular computer.
+It comprises a variety of techniques and frameworks and does not refer to just one particular system.

 What Constitutes Big Data?

-Big Data is nothing but the data produced from big websites and apps.
-Some of the disciplines that fall within the Big Data umbrella are listed below.
+Big Data is data produced by large websites and apps.
+Below are some of the disciplines that fall within the Big Data umbrella.

-• Big Data is often used in airplanes, helicopters, etc. It records the voices of the crew, mobile conversations, mic recordings, etc for analysis.
+• Big Data is often used in airplanes, helicopters, etc. It records the crew's voices, mobile conversations, mic recordings, etc., for analysis.

 • The data is generated from user activity on social media platforms like Facebook and Twitter.